 Living Room: With comfortable seating and quality furnishings.
 A wood burning stove and television with DVD player as well as CD player and radio.

 Kitchen: Well equipped with dining table to seat four.
-Cooker with excellent induction hob, microwave and fridge.
+Cooker with induction hob, microwave and fridge.
 A washing machine, dryer and freezer are located in the shed in the garden.

 Bedrooms: One double bedroom (with king sized bed) and twin bedroom.
 Hair dryer provided.